bruce-one/grunt-browser-notifications/README.md

                     }
                 }
             }
-            , browser_output: {
+            , browser_notifications: {
                 options: {
                     port: 37901 // Optional port, defaults to 37901
                 }
             }
             , concurrent: {
                 target: {
-                    tasks: [ 'connect:server', 'watch', 'browserify', 'supervisor', 'browser_output' ] // Example with grunt concurrent - the browser_output task will run a websocket server, other tasks are just examples
+                    tasks: [ 'connect:server', 'watch', 'browserify', 'supervisor', 'browser_notifications' ] // Example with grunt concurrent - the browser_notifications task will run a websocket server, other tasks are just examples
                 }
             }
         })
     }

-Then running `grunt concurrent` will start the browser_output service and when a compatible browser connects, it will receive messages from grunt.log.error.
+Then running `grunt concurrent` will start the browser_notifications service and when a compatible browser connects, it will receive messages from grunt.log.error.